 * Ask God to raise up prayer teams who will begin breaking up the spiritual soil of Chad through intercession.

-* Ask the Lord to raise up strong local churches throughout the Hadjeray region.
+* Ask the Lord to raise up strong local fellowships of believers throughout the Hadjeray region.

 |Profile Source: Bethany World Prayer Center|